azavalny/system-design/README.md

 * Each of these are usually done asynchronously, as to not slow follower writes to wait for confirmation from followers

-1. Leader replication - choose 1 database to be the leader who accepts all writes from client and the rest of the databases are followers that accepts all reads from client
+1. Leader replication - choose 1 database to be the leader who accepts all writes (can also process reads) from client and the rest of the databases are followers that accepts all reads from client
 * Increase read throughput
 * Increase durability by copying our data
 * Leader sends replication logs (Write Ahead Log) of ordered data changes to followers to help them stay synchronized and achieve consistency if follower goes down